Pneumonia can be caused by a virus or bacteria. Your child’s illness will probably start like a cold if a virus is causing the pneumonia.

 - immunisation, which helps prevent serious causes of pneumonia

 - treatment for long-lasting conditions such as asthma

 - a warm house and good insulation

-- clean hands, which helps prevent germs that could cause pneumonia.
-Make sure your child and your family wash their hands regularly and thoroughly.
+- clean hands, which helps prevent germs that could cause pneumonia, so make sure your child and your family wash their hands regularly and thoroughly

 - staying away from sick whānau and friends when your baby is young